wirecard/wpp-integration-demo-php/README.md

 However, you are free to choose any port and any name for your project you are comfortable with.

 ### Successful payment
-This application provides examples for several payment types.
+This application provides examples for several payment method.
-Click on this [link](#payment-types) to see a list of all supported payment types.
+Click on this [link](#payment-method) to see a list of all supported payment method.
 For testing purposes you can use the data below.
 For further test data consult [our documentation](https://document-center.wirecard.com/display/PTD/Appendix+K%3A+Test+Access+Data+and+Credentials).